scottellis/omap3-pwm/README.md

 http://gallinazo.flightgear.org/technology/gumstix-overo-rc-servos-and-pwm-signal-generation/

-The code should work with any OMAP3 board, but I only tested with Gumstix Overo and Beagleboard.
+The code should work with any OMAP3 board, but was only tested with Gumstix Overo and Beagleboard.

 Their are two branches of interest in the project

 The [master] branch implements a duty-cycles of 0-100% for PWM output.

 The [servo] branch implements a PWM output geared toward servo control.

 The rest of this README refers to the [master] branch.
-Checkout the [servo] branch for details on using servo mode outputs.
+Checkout the [servo] branch and the README there for details on using servo mode outputs.

 There is a ${MACHINE}-source-me.txt file that will set up your environment for the cross-compilation.
-It assumes you are using an OE environment and it tries to be generic enough for both userland and kernel/module stuff.
+It assumes you are using an OE environment.

-You should modify or create a similar script for pointing to the build system you are using.
+Adjust for the build system you are using.

-If you have your OE temp directory in a non-standard location, then export an OETMP variable with the path before sourcing the overo-source-me.txt file.

 Follow these steps to build.
-Using an overo for the example.

 	$ git clone git://github.com/scottellis/omap3-pwm.git
 	$ cd omap3-pwm

-If you want to build the [servo] branch use git to check it out now.
+If you want to build the [servo] branch, use git to check it out now.

-	$ git checkout -b servo origin/four-channel
+	$ git checkout -b servo origin/servo

+If you have your OE temp directory in a non-standard location, then export an OETMP variable with the path before sourcing the overo-source-me.txt file.

+	$ [optional] export OETMP=/<your-oetmp-path>

 Then

-	$ [optional] export OETMP=/<your-oetmp-path>
 	$ source overo-source-me.txt
 	$ make

-Then copy the pwm.ko file to your board.
+Copy the pwm.ko file to your board.

 Once on the system, use insmod to load using the optional frequency and timers